Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Use shrimp with a split shot rig to catch sheepshead when you fish from a pier.
 Set up so that the line is close to the structure.
 When fishing for sheepshead from a pier, use some equipment to scrape barnacles from structures to attract sheepshead.

 Chumming is a good fishing technique to use when you fish for sheepshead from a pier or boat.
-You can use barnacles that were scraped off structures or other bait into the water.
+You can use barnacles that were scraped off structures or other sheepshead bait into the water.

 How To Catch Sheepshead In Florida

 When fishing for sheepshead in Florida, look for them in grass flats, mangroves, and around oyster bars.
 Sheepshead prey on barnacles, and if you can find underwater structures that have barnacles on them, you will surely find sheepshead in that area.
+They are the best places to target sheepshead.

 How To Catch Sheepshead In Texas